Code-Institute-Submissions/baptistapaulo-pp1_NovResub/README.md

 ## Testing
 ### Test-Results
 #### Validators
-CSS has no errors but HTML shows a single error regarding the p element, which could not be fixed yet therefore it will still appear in the results.
 * HTML - Official W3C validator [here](https://validator.w3.org/).
 * CSS - Official (Jigsaw) validator [here](https://jigsaw.w3.org/css-validator/).
 * Lighthouse – Developer Tools